anttiluode/KolmeOvea/README.md

 # KolmeOvea — three doors on one pyramidal cell

+EDIT: Added the V1 subfolder that asks: "KolmeOvea v1 — do the three doors survive training?"

 A pyramidal cell has three separate places where it can be controlled, and recent anatomy and physiology give each one a distinct job:

 | door | where | what it controls | papers behind it |